 ToM Part 1: Theory of Mind and Children with Hearing Loss

 Theory of Mind (ToM) is the ability to understand that other people’s thoughts, desires, motivations, and preferences are not the same as our own.
 Babies begin life seeing everyone in the world as an extension of themselves (which makes sense, because for the past nine months, they basically were!).
 Toddlers might not realize that evenContinue reading “ToM Part 1: Theory of Mind and Children with Hearing Loss”

 When I coach other professionals, I tell them to work smarter, not harder!
 I like to pick just one book and make it work for ALL of the children I see in a week.
-My schedule is filled with listeners of all different ages, developmental levels, and needs, but with some creative thinking, you can take a classic story like Goldilocks and the Three Bears and find a gold mine of goals inside.
-Here are THIRTY ways to make the Three Bears work for (nearly) everyone on your caseload.
+My schedule is filled with listeners of all different ages, developmental levels, and needs, but with some creative thinking, you canContinue reading “Three Bears, Thirty Ways”

 Nutritionists advise diners to think about building a “balanced plate” of proteins, carbohydrates, fruits, and vegetables for every meal.
 Eating too much of one thing isn’t good for your health!
 An Auditory Verbal session can be imagined in the same way.
-Too much focus on one type of goal or activity doesn’t help children achieve the well-rounded communicative competence that we want them to have.
-So, how do you build a balanced plate in an AV session?
+Too much focus on one type of goal or activity doesn’t help childrenContinue reading “A Balanced Plate”

 This is a common question (more like agonized wail) I hear from parents, both in person and online.
 You go through the entire process of CI candidacy and surgery, and then… the child doesn’t want to (or just plain won’t) wear the cochlear implant processor.
 Where do we go from here!?!